Welcome to the Kaiser Permanente San Francisco Gastroenterology Fellowship

 - Extensive exposure to a busy general gastrointestinal practice with a diverse patient population with gastrointestinal and liver diseases primarily based in San Francisco and Oakland.

-- Experience with complex and routine in-patient consults, as the San Francisco Medical Center is both the city’s KP community hospital and a regional a referral center for cardiovascular disease and surgery, high risk obstetrics, vascular surgery and oncologic surgery.
+- Experience with complex and routine in-patient consults, as the San Francisco Medical Center is both the city’s KP community hospital and a regional referral center for cardiovascular disease and surgery, high risk obstetrics, vascular surgery and oncologic surgery.

 - San Francisco is home to the regional Inflammatory Bowel Disease referral specialist accepting complex referrals from the entire Northern California patient population.